linux-china/kotlin-wasm-demo/README.md

 # Todo

-* XMLHttpRequest and  WebClient for WebAssembly
+* Fetch and  WebClient for WebAssembly
 * More DOM API
 * customized JS functions for WebAssembly